rileyle/rileyle.github.io/nuclear.md

 The Ursinus College Nuclear Structure Group collaborates with nuclear scientists on experiments at accelerator laboratories like the [John D. Fox Laboratory at Florida State University (FSU)](https://fsunuc.physics.fsu.edu/research/fox_lab) and the [Facility for Rare Isotope Beams at Michigan State University (FRIB)](https://frib.msu.edu).
 Our experimental work is focused on understanding the interplay between collective nuclear behavior, such as vibrations and rotations of the entire system, and the behavior of the individual protons and neutrons within it.

-Our work is funded by National Science Foundation Grant No. [PHY-2208804, “RUI: Shell Structure and Collective Excitations in Exotic Nuclei"](http://www.nsf.gov/awardsearch/showAward?AWD_ID=2208804).
+Our work is funded by National Science Foundation Grant Nos.
+[PHY-2208804, “RUI: Shell Structure and Collective Excitations in Exotic Nuclei"](http://www.nsf.gov/awardsearch/showAward?AWD_ID=2208804) and [PHY-2405485, "MRI: A New CeBr3 Gamma-Ray Detection Array (CeBrA) for Particle-Gamma Coincidence Experiments at the FSU Super-Enge Split-Pole Spectrograph,"](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2405485).

 ### Inverse-Kinematics Proton Scattering and Coulomb Excitation at the NSCL/FRIB